OCD

 ...And back to square one

 So, I graduated in 2004.
-I steadily descended into depression over the summer and into the fall.
-During that time, I was not affected much by OCD, and didn’t expect to be.
+I was not affected much by OCD that fall, and didn't expect to be.
 Then, the week before Christmas, I woke up and had an anxiety attack.
 That obsession I went through CBT to beat?
 Yeah, it was back.

 This time around, it got so bad that I had to defer my first semester of college.
 I was truly suffering.
 I got back into therapy as soon as possible, but I was still in a very bad way.
-It’s a very, very scary thing to be frightened of your own mind, to be frightened of what next thought would cause an anxiety attack.
+It's a very, very scary thing to be frightened of your own mind, to be frightened of what next thought would cause an anxiety attack.
 I hit rock bottom during early 2005.
 I mean rock bottom.
-I was in such a bad way that I experienced depersonalization - '... a feeling of detachment or estrangement from one's self .
-The individual may feel like an automaton or as if he or she is living in a dream or a movie.
-There may be a sensation of being an outside observer of one's metal processes, one's body, or parts of one's body.'
+I was in such a bad way that I experienced depersonalization.
 It's common as a full-fledged disorder, or as a one-off type thing, which is what I had.
 I have never felt anything as bizarre and frightening as that sensation.

 Abilify

-I took a summer course to prepare myself for my first semester of college that fall.
+I took a summer course to prepare myself for my first semester of college in fall 2005.
 I was in therapy with my therapist until October, I think, which is when my parents made the decision to take me out of the therapy and take me in to see my psychiatrist.

 I was not making any improvements despite doing my CBT techniques and exercises in earnest and with determination to heal.
-I hit rock bottom, again, when I fell asleep while ruminating in a bathroom stall for about an hour (I woke up in time for my next class, though).
+I hit another rock bottom when I fell asleep on campus while ruminating in a bathroom stall for about an hour (I woke up in time for my next class, though).
 OCD ain't pretty, folks.

 I was started on Abilify (in laymen's terms, an anti-psychotic) that October.
-My psych gave me 'work' to do, techniques that were contrary to what my therapist had drilled into me.
-The strategies my therapist had been employing seemed to have exacerbated the obsession.
+My psych gave me "work" to do, techniques that were contrary to what my therapist had drilled into me.
+The strategies my therapist had been employing this time around seemed to have exacerbated the obsession.

 By some sort of miracle, and I mean that sincerely, the Abilify took effect within a month.
 I cannot tell you how amazingly better I began to feel.
 No more fearful thoughts plagued my mind.
 I was able to think rationally and logically, and I loved it.